frsyuki/spread/README.md

 Just restart the fault server.

+Confirm that the status is went back to **active**.

+    $ spreadctl csaddr nodes
+    nid            name                 address   replset      state
+      0        mynode03      192.168.0.13:18900         0     active
+      1        mynode04      192.168.0.14:18900         0     active
+      2        mynode05      192.168.0.15:18900         1     active
+      3        mynode06      192.168.0.16:18900         1     active

 #### If data is lost

+First, detach the crashed server as follows:

+    $ spreadctl csaddr remove_node 2

-First, copy whole data from other DS in the same replication-set.
+Second, copy whole data from other DS in the same replication-set.
 For example, run rsync as follows:

+    # Copy relay logs from node03 first
+    [on node07]$ scp node03:/var/spread/rlog-* /var/spread/

-    # Copy data from node03 excluding update logs
+    # Copy data from node03 excluding update logs and relay logs
     # rsync option:
     #   -a  Archive mode
     #   -v  Verbose mode